math2001/math2001.github.io/content/post/vim-filetype-specific-settings.md

 ---

-If you want to run some vim script for a specific file type, don't make an auto command.
-They get messy really quickly.
+If you want to run some vim script for a specific file type, don't make an auto command, they get messy really quickly.
+Instead, you should use `ftplugin`. <!--more-->

 Just edit `~/.vim/ftplugin/<filetype>.vim`.